 Proposers who want their observation to be coordinated with another facility should enter it as a Fixed Time observation, indicating that the reason for the fixed time is that it is coordinated with another observatory, and specify its name.
-If the proposers want to apply for coordinated observation time with XMM-Newton and/or Swift, the proposers should add these missions from the drop-down list in the Proposal Details panel.
+If the proposers want to apply for coordinated observation time with XMM-Newton and/or Swift, the proposers should add these missions from the drop-down list in the Proposal Details panel and add the requested exposure time for these missions.
 ISOC will try to accommodate the coordinated observation, but the proposer remains responsible for the coordination between observatories.
 ISOC mission planners are, nonetheless, in regular contact with mission planners on other high-energy missions such as Chandra, NuSTAR, Suzaku, Swift, and XMM-Newton.
 Note that since INTEGRAL observations are generally long, it may be easier for other observatories to follow the INTEGRAL scheduling.